 The legislation was first challenged in court by the Health Employees Union (HEU).
 In 2007 the Supreme Court of Canada decided that Bill 29 was a violation of the Charter right to freedom of association.
 It was an historic decision unequivocally defining collective bargaining as constitutionally protected.
 Freedom of association, the judges wrote, was not an empty right, but one that allows citizens to collectively pursue common goals.

 At this point the provincial government knew that Bills 27 and 28, parallel legislation to Bill 29, were also a violation of the Charter.
 They ignored the implications and continued to deny teachers bargaining rights.
+Successive provincial budgets cut hundreds of millions from public education.
 The BCTF activated their challenge in provincial Supreme Court in 2010.

-Gordon Campbell resigned from politics and Christy Clarke was sworn in as Premier on 14 March 2011.
+Gordon Campbell resigned from politics and Christy Clark was sworn in as Premier on 14 March 2011.

 School districts set up private for-profit schools in China promising the “Dogwood” grade 12 graduation certificate as an entry into Canadian universities.
 Class sizes increased and support for students with special needs dwindled.
 All non-enrolling teaching roles were targeted and slashed.